Conditions of Carriage

 If the item of lost property is a bag, or other container, it may be opened and examined by us in order to help identify the owner and the nature and potential value of the lost property.
 We do not accept any responsibility to you if, as a result of opening the bag or other container, you suffer any loss, inconvenience, damage or cost as a result.

-There may be an administration fee charged to you on collection of an item of lost property.
+There will be an administration fee charged to you on collection of an item of lost property.
 Items of lost property will normally need to be collected from one of our offices depending on where the item was lost.
 We may also agree to post the item of lost property back to you.
 In these circumstances, we will require advance payment of the postage and packaging before we are able to do this.

 We welcome and encourage assistance dogs on our buses and coaches and they are carried and welcome aboard at all times.
 We would ask you, though, to ensure you comply with any reasonable instruction given by the bus driver or the conductor whilst you and your dog are on board.